codemers/react-native-comparison-slider/README.md

 ## React Native Comparison SLider
-- A simple component to display two image in comparison
+- A simple component to display two image in comparison with a slide-over feature.
+- Help you to compare two images
 - Lightweight, fast, flexible, customizable.
 - Support both iOS and Android devices